dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ### Configure HTTP protocols in code

-<xref:Microsoft.AspNetCore.Server.Kestrel.Core.ListenOptions.Protocols?displayProperty=nameWithType> is used to specify protocols in code with the <xref:Microsoft.AspNetCore.Server.Kestrel.Core.HttpProtocols> enum.
+<xref:Microsoft.AspNetCore.Server.Kestrel.Core.ListenOptions.Protocols?displayProperty=nameWithType> is used to specify protocols with the <xref:Microsoft.AspNetCore.Server.Kestrel.Core.HttpProtocols> enum.

 The following example configures an endpoint for HTTP/1.1, HTTP/2, and HTTP/3 connections on port 8000.
 Connections are secured by TLS with a supplied certificate: